Culling the herd of moments with penalized empirical likelihood: High-dimensional moments with high-dimensional

 \begin{remark}

 Theorem \ref{thm3} spells out the limiting distribution and efficiency gain for the estimator of the nonzero components in $\btheta_0$.
-If one is interested in some coefficient in $\mathcal{P}_{\sharp}^c$, we have consistency in that $\mathbb{P}(\hat{\btheta}_{\PEL,\calp^c_{\sharp}}=\bzero)\to1$ as $n\to\infty$, but the limiting distribution is irregular due to the shrinkage.\footnote{This is a generic property shared by procedures of the oracle properties, for example SCAD \citep{FanLi2001} and the adaptive Lasso \citep{zou2006adaptive}. } Furthermore, as in Theorem \ref{thm2} the asymptotic bias is again present.
-Similar to Remark \ref{rmk_thm2}, we do not suggest conduct statistical inference predicated on this characterization of the asymptotic behavior of normality. \end{remark}
+If one is interested in some coefficient in $\mathcal{P}_{\sharp}^{\c}$, we have consistency in that $\mathbb{P}(\hat{\btheta}_{\PEL,\calp^{\c}_{\sharp}}=\bzero)\to1$ as $n\to\infty$, but the limiting distribution is irregular due to the shrinkage.\footnote{This is a generic property shared by procedures of the oracle properties, for example SCAD \citep{FanLi2001} and the adaptive Lasso \citep{zou2006adaptive}. } Furthermore, parallel to Theorem \ref{thm2} the asymptotic bias is again present.
+Similar to Remark \ref{rmk_thm2}, we do not suggest conducting statistical inference predicated on this characterization of the asymptotic behavior of normality. \end{remark}

 Statistical inference is important in applied econometrics when researchers intend to assess whether the estimated result supports or rejects a hypothesized value of the parameter.
-The next section proposes an inference procedure based on a projection of estimating functions, which is free of asymptotic bias.
+The next section proposes an inferential procedure based on a projection of estimating functions, which is free of asymptotic biases.